ravn12x/The-Cookbook/Starters/Shrimp Cocktail/README.md

 * Add garnish such as a slice of lemon, caviar and or some dill

 ## Conclusion
-A very eazy to make starter that's also great for Covid-19 since it's portion arranged
+A very easy to make starter that's also great for Covid-19 since it's portioned

 ## Discussion
 You can vary the ingedients as much as you want depending on what you like